 The main rules to be able to get married in Italy are:

-- Both, bride and groom, have to be either single or legally divorced or widow
+- Both bride and groom have to be either single, legally divorced or widowed.

 - By law, if the woman divorced less than 300 days before the new wedding date, a medical certificate of non pregnancy should be provided to the local court.

-- Catholic weddings, if one of the two had been married before with a catholic or Christian celebration, a catholic wedding cannot be performed. you can only have a civil legally binding wedding or a symbolic wedding.
-The only exception to this is if the catholic part got a “Catholic Church Annulment” (nullification) – this procedure is so long (i.e. years) and most of the times unsuccessful.
-If this is your case, we suggest you do not plan a catholic wedding until you have a nullification certificate with you, or plan either a civil or a symbolic wedding.
+- Catholic weddings, if one of the two had been married before with a Catholic or Christian celebration, cannot be performed.
+You can only have a civil legally binding wedding or a symbolic wedding.
+The only exception to this is if the Catholic part obtained a “Catholic Church Annulment” (nullification) – this procedure is so long (i.e. years) and most times, unsuccessful.
+If this is your case, we suggest you do not plan a catholic wedding until you have a nullification certificate with you or plan either a civil or symbolic wedding.

 Wedding in Italy Documentation

-If none of you is Italian nor resident in Italy, banns are waived and you just need the Authorization (usually called NULLA OSTA) issued by consular foreign Authority in Italy (for some nationalities consul’s signature shall be legalized by the Prefecture) The legalization is not requested for the following countries (it may apply to some others): Argentina, Austria, Belgium, Croatia, Denmark, Finland, France, Germany, UK (including the Isle of Man), Greece, Ireland, Liechtenstein, Luxembourg, Macedonia, Norway, Holland (including Netherlands Antilles and Aruba), Portugal, Czech Rep., San Marino Rep., Slovakia, Slovenia, Spain, Switzerland, Turkey, Hungary.
-Alternatively you need the authorization of a competent foreign authority confirmed by the Italian Embassy or Consulate.
-The authorization shall attest there are no impediments to the marriage.
-It also shall include the following data: name, surname, date and place of birth, residency, nationality, marital status, paternity and maternity (full names of the parents), birth certificate (when maternity or paternity are not provided on the authorization).
+If none of you are Italian or residents of Italy, banns are waived and you just need the authorization (usually called a NULLA OSTA) issued by a consular of foreign authority in Italy (for some nationalities, a consul’s signature shall be legalized by the prefecture).
+The legalization is not requested for the following countries (it may apply to some others): Argentina, Austria, Belgium, Croatia, Denmark, Finland, France, Germany, UK (including the Isle of Man), Greece, Ireland, Liechtenstein, Luxembourg, Macedonia, Norway, Holland (including the Netherlands, Antilles and Aruba), Portugal, the Czech Republic, the San Marino Republic, Slovakia, Slovenia, Spain, Switzerland, Turkey, and Hungary.
+Alternatively, you need the authorization of a competent foreign authority, confirmed by the Italian Embassy or Consulate.
+The authorization shall attest that there are no impediments to the marriage.
+It also shall include the following data: name, surname, date and place of birth, residency, nationality, marital status, paternity and maternity (full names of the parents), and a birth certificate (when maternity or paternity are not provided on the authorization).

-Do not worry, we can help you out with all this and send the whole paperwork to the competent authorities to have your marriage registered in your home country.
-All you have to do is plan to be in Italy some days in advance… but, as we will be there releasing you from any stress, imagine that as an advanced honeymoon!!
+Do not worry, we can help you out with all this and send all the paperwork to the correct authorities to have your marriage registered in your home country.
+All you have to do is plan to be in Italy a few days in advance… As we will be there releasing you from any stress, imagine that time as an advanced honeymoon!!